 Located 36 floors up, at the top of the Shangri-la hotel, is a restaurant with unrivalled panoramic views over Sydney.
 An unforgettable experience.

-Located just outside the CBD, there are PLENTY of restaurants here to choose from or grab a cocktail in.
+Sydney’s playground surrounding Cockle Bay, this development is filled with restaurants and by Saturday night, a firework display.
+Located just outside the CBD, there are plenty of restaurants here to choose from or grab a cocktail in.

 Hop on a ferry from Circular Quay to this gorgeous beach-side superb in the northern region of Sydney.